 Section 5(g).
-Dental benefits
+Dental Benefits

-Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the defibrochure and are payable only when we determine they • If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) dental plan, your FEHB Plan will be the first/primary payor of any benefit payments and your FEDVIP plan is secondary to your FEHB Plan.
-See Section 9, Coordinating benefits with Medicare and other coverage . • The deductible is \$1,500 for Self Only enrollment, \$1,500 per person for Self Plus One or Self and Family enrollment not to exceed a total family deductible of \$3,000 (each applies separately for services received from Plan providers and non-Plan providers) each calendar year.
-The deductible applies to all benefits in this Section.
-After you have satisfied your deductible, your Traditional medical coverage begins. • Under your Traditional medical coverage, you will be responsible for your coinsurance amounts and copayments for eligible medical expenses and prescriptions. • We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) dental plan, your FEHB Plan will be the first/primary payor of any benefit payments and your FEDVIP plan is secondary to your FEHB Plan.
+See Section 9, Coordinating benefits with Medicare and other coverage. - The deductible is \$1,500 for Self Only enrollment, \$1,500 per person for Self Plus One or Self and Family enrollment not to exceed a total family deductible of \$3,000 (each applies separately for services received from Plan providers and non-Plan providers) each calendar year.
+The deductible applies to all benefits in this Section. - After you have satisfied your deductible, your Traditional medical coverage begins. - Under your Traditional medical coverage, you will be responsible for your coinsurance amounts and copayments for eligible medical expenses and prescriptions. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
 See Section 5(c), for inpatient hospital benefits.
-We do not cover the dental procedure unless it is described below. • Be sure to read Section 4, Your costs for covered servic cost-sharing works.
-Also, read Section 9, Coordinating ental injury benefit You Pay er restorative services and supplies necessary to promptly but not replace) sound natural teeth.
-Sound natural teeth e that do not have any restoration.
-(See Section 10, difference between our allowance and the billed
+We do not cover the dental procedure unless it is described below. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also, read Section 9, Coordinating benefits with Medicare and other coverage.

 Accidental injury benefit You Pay We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
 Sound natural teeth are those that do not have any restoration.
 (See Section 10, Definitions of terms we use in this brochure.)
 The need for these services must result from an accidental injury (not biting or chewing).
 All services must be performed and completed within 12 months of the date of injury.
 Note: This benefit is not part of the Dental preventive care benefit.
-In-network: 20% of Plan allowance Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount Dental benefits Definition See Dental preventive care .
+In-network: 20% of Plan allowance Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount

+Dental benefits Definition See Dental preventive care .
 We have no other dental benefits.

 Section 5(h).
-Wellness and other special featur
+Wellness and Other Special Features